tranhelen/tranhelen/_posts/2016-03-15-bearsandclocks.md

 - blog
 - life
 layout: post
+twitter_desc: A story about the ticking clock that every working woman has to contend with.
+twitter_image: 32-00card.jpg
 ---

 Six years ago, I flew to Australia for the second time to visit my grandparents and relatives.
 I don't get to see them much so occasionally I meet people I'm related to and have no idea how.
 During this particular trip, I met my cousin's daughter, who decided the moment she met me that I was the sunshine of her life.
 We were in a relationship.